dptech-corp/Uni-Core/README.md

 You can use `python setup.py install` or `pip install .` to build Uni-Core from source.
 The CUDA version in the build environment should be the same as the one in PyTorch.

+You can also use `python setup.py install --disable-cuda-ext` to disalbe the cuda extension operator when cuda is not available.

 **Use pre-compiled python wheels**